hyperglyph/hyperglyph/spec/glyph_data.rst

 there are no byte ordering or endian issues.

-underneath, glyph natively handles a variety of literals (strings, bytes, numbers, floats, dates, booleans), collections (list, set, dictionary).
+underneath, glyph natively handles a variety of literals (strings, bytes, numbers, floats, utc datetimes, timedeltas, booleans), collections (list, set, dictionary).